ericagol/NbodyGradient.jl/docs/src/gradients.md

 We assume you've taken a look at the [Basic Usage](@ref) tutorial, and are familiar with the orbital elements and units used in NbodyGradient.jl.

+!!! note "No gradient support for exactly circular orbits"
+    This package supports specifying initial conditions for circular orbits (ie. eccentricity=0).
+However, the derivative computations contain 1/e terms -- requiring a non-zero eccentricity to be computed correctly.
+We expect the need for derivatives for exactly circular initial orbits to be minimal, and intend to implement them in the future.

 Here, we will specify the orbital elements using the 'elements matrix' option (See [`ElementsIC`](@ref)).
 ```@example 2
 using NbodyGradient